Lead is Dead! (Except for Starting Batteries)

 Know your loads before you buy!

 The critical load data you need to know is the in-rush current for all DC Motors .This includes a windlass, electric winches or a bow thruster.
 You also want know your inverters Pre-charge in-rush.
 Unfortunately most DC Clamp meters cannot properly capture DC in-rush current.
 We own three DC clamp meters that claim to do in-rush but all except the Fluke meters fail miserably.
 The image below is one of our Fluke 376 meters capturing the in-rush current for a Lewmar V2 Windlass.
-This customer ruined his FET BMS (seen in an image above in this article) byusing his “direct from China” drop-in battery to power his windlass.
-Warranty?
-Ha-ha now that’s funny….
+This customer ruined his FET BMS (seen in an image above in this article) by using his “direct from China” drop-in battery to power his windlass.

 The image above is a prime example of how drop-in battery bank went wrong for this customer. he wanted to lighten the load in the bow of his sailboat so he installed a single drop-in battery to power his windlass.What he failed to understand was the BMS’s current handling rating .
 In just a few short weeks he destroyed his drop-in battery with his windlass when he failed to account for what the peak in-rush current handling of the BMS., Warranty?
-Not covered!
+Sadly, exceeding battery spec was not covered!

-3) Absorption Duration –The manufacturers, for obvious reasons, want a short absorption voltage duration, some as short as just 2 minutes but many demand less than 30 minutes.
-With mA level balancing current, two minutes is not a lot of time to re-balance cells so they depend upon the battery getting to the balance voltage with each excursion to 100% SoC.
-If it does not get to a balancing voltage, the battery cells can become out of balance and the FET BMS may never be able to catch up with out of balance cells..
+3) Absorption Duration –The manufacturers, for obvious reasons, want a short absorption voltage duration, only enough to balance cells.
+Depending on the BMS this can be as short as 30 minutes (active balancing) to an hour (passive).
+With passive balancing an hour may not be enough time time to re-balance cells in a single charge, so they depend upon the battery getting to the balance voltage with each excursion to 100% SoC.
+If it does not get to a balancing voltage, the battery cells can become more out of balance and the FET BMS may not be able to catch up with out of balance cells.

 LFP Warranties